themesberg/flowbite/content/components/alerts.md

 ### Object parameters

-The parameters for the Dismiss object can be used to programatically initialize and manipulate the behaviour of the dismissal of the target element.
+The parameters for the Dismiss object can be used to programmatically initialize and manipulate the behaviour of the dismissal of the target element.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
   <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">